Relocation Guide · Last updated 2 June 2026

 Gibraltar's Own DVLA: What New Residents Need to Know

 One of the first practical surprises for people relocating to Gibraltar is that it has its own driving licence and vehicle registration system.
-Despite its close relationship with the UK, Gibraltar operates the DVLA Gibraltar independently from the UK DVLA in Swansea.
-This matters for several reasons:
+Despite its close relationship with the UK, Gibraltar operates its DVLA independently from the UK DVLA in Swansea.
+There is also a key difference from the UK that catches many new arrivals off guard: Gibraltar drives on the right, as it has done since 1929.
+This has several practical implications when bringing a UK-registered, right-hand-drive vehicle across.

-• Your UK driving licence works in Gibraltar but is separate from a Gibraltar licence
+• Your UK driving licence works in Gibraltar but is a separate document from a Gibraltar licence

-• Vehicles registered in the UK or EU need to be re-registered in Gibraltar if you are taking up residency
+• Vehicles registered in the UK or EU need to be re-registered in Gibraltar once you become resident

 • The annual vehicle inspection (Gibraltar's MOT equivalent) must be done at Gibraltar-approved centres